mlubinskiDE/mw2383_Assignment01_g26/README.md

-The first homework assignment for DADCS
+The first homework assignment for DADCS.

 Learning C will be fun!